fineanmol/plant-tree/README.md

-🌳 Updated on Sat, 01 Mar 2025 18:39:07 GMT
+🌿 Updated on Sun, 02 Mar 2025 12:38:48 GMT

-> "Before software can be reusable, it first has to be usable."
+> "Perfection is achieved when there is nothing left to take away."